ialbert/genescape-central/docs/paper.md

 3. Nodes are within a specific GO subtree: Biological Process, Molecular Function, Cellular Component

 In addition, users can zoom in and out of the tree.
 The software's command-line version supports generating outputs in various formats, such as PDF or PNG.

-GeneScape is distributed both as a command-line tool and as GUI-enabled standalone software that does not require Python to be installed on the user's computer, making it accessible to a wide range of users.

 The software's primary purpose is to allow users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.